tekumara/notes/kube-requests-limits-qos.md

 ## CPU and requests

-CPU requests are a promise of how much CPU the container will receive **when the system is at capacity** (ie: where there are more runnable tasks than available timeslices).
+CPU requests are a guaranteed minimum of how much CPU the container will receive **when the system is at capacity** (ie: where there are more runnable tasks than available timeslices).
 It is used to generate the `cpu.shares` value for each container used by the Linux CFS for scheduling.
 Idle/unused cpu shares are available for other cgroups to use.
 Containers can burst beyond their requests to consumer idle cpu shares, but they can't steal share from other processes when those process are non-idle.
-For more info see [CPU Shares for Docker containers](https://www.batey.info/cgroup-cpu-shares-for-docker.html)
+For more info see [CPU Shares for Docker containers](https://www.batey.info/cgroup-cpu-shares-for-docker.html) and this [comment](https://www.reddit.com/r/kubernetes/comments/wgztqh/comment/ij422xd/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button).

 ## Inspection